metabolismregulation/metabolismregulation.github.io/help.md

 * The SBGN palette can be placed to the top of the palette section: Edit > Manage Palette.
 Here you can delete unwanted palettes and define in what order palettes will be shown.

-* Making shapes painted over links (this way links will not cross auxiliary units): Preferences > Display > Paint Nodes Over Edges.
-Still, in case of incoming links, arrowheads might be partly hidden behind an auxiliary unit.
-Then the coordinates of the port can be modified manually by dragging the port or by typing in new coordinates.

 ## Auxiliary units

 * To transform a shape into a unit of information or a state variable: **right click on the shape > Convert to Label**